BasementKrew/revelation.io/_posts/2015-02-23-golang-flag.markdown

 tags: Go, golang, packages, net/http, flag, flags, unix, gnu
 ---

 Flags are a well rooted Unix tradition.
-Chances are if you have been programming on a Unix based platform for any length of time you have had to use flags to configure behavior of different command line utilities.
-For those with a background in C programming you know how tedious and time consuming it can be to properly parse flags.
+Chances are if you have been programming on a Unix based platform for any length of time, you have had to use flags to configure behavior of different command line utilities.
+For those with a background in C programming, you know how tedious and time consuming it can be to properly parse flags.
 Luckily in Go, we have a simple package in the standard library to do this for us.

 ```go
 package main